I can’t stop thinking about Friday. I feel sick about it. I made a ridiculously big mistake and now our pets are all dead.

 Telling the kids was horrible but they were OK.
 Abbie and I had a little graveside ceremony, where she said, “You were all so nice to me, and always so friendship.”

-That night in bed, I sobbed into my husband’s armpit – a place I normally avoid.
+That night in bed, I cried into my husband’s armpit – a place I normally avoid.
 He has made me promise I’ll be this upset if and when he dies.

 On Saturday, the backyard was too quiet.
 When I step outside, I’m used to having three furry faces racing around their pen to see me, whistling.